Verified Quadratic Virtual Substitution for Real Arithmetic: Isabelle/HOL Code

-is collecting the summation of the even-degree monomials in \isa{var} in the form $a_ic^{i/2}$.
+collects the summation of the even-degree monomials in \isa{var} in the form $a_ic^{i/2}$.
 Notice that in the even cases, we are able to completely eliminate the square root, whereas the odd cases leave us with a variable of degree one, for which we will need to substitute $\sqrt{c}$.

 We use the technique explained in \rref{rem:samesubs} to handle substituting a polynomial mentioning \isa{var} in for the variable \isa{var}; this time, our first polynomial variable \isa{var} represents the meta-variable $y=\sqrt{c}$, and after the substitution, the polynomial variable \isa{var} represents the meta-variable $z=\sqrt{c}$.